National outreach: Better coordination leads to bigger success

 Citizens’ Climate Lobby has grown exponentially in the past 10 years.
 This shouldn’t be news to any of our volunteers, who have been instrumental in getting our numbers to where they are now—over 100,000!
 We’ve gone from a small, scrappy organization to more than 480 groups, and those huge numbers demand a new level of coordination.

 As our National Outreach and Partnership Coordinator, I work with many of our volunteers on outreach to organizations both big and small.
 Now that we have so many volunteers, it’s more important than ever that we coordinate our messaging and outreach to large, national organizations, whose help we will need to pass a bill.
-The best way to ensure coordination is to always contact me before you reach out to a national organization, business, or trade association.

 A coordinated approach that works